-Employment programs for undergraduate students include the Federal Work Study, Student Assistant program, and Lead Miami program, all of which offer opportunities on campus and in the surrounding community.
+Employment programs for undergraduate students include the Federal Work Study and Student Assistant programs, which offer opportunities on campus and in the surrounding community.
 Employment programs for graduate students include: Federal Work Study, Student Assistant Program and Graduate Assistantships.
 Available positions are posted in JobX

 Student employment program earnings are paid directly to the student as they work and are not applied as a credit toward tuition charges.

 Federal Work Study

 Federal Work Study is a need-based program that provides part-time job opportunities based on your financial aid eligibility.
 To apply for Federal Work Study, you must complete the Free Application for Federal Student Aid (FAFSA).